SNaveenMathew/randomly_accessed_memories/engineering.md

 After few iterations with superglue, thread and rubber band, I came to terms that I cannot fix it.
 A baseless thought in my mind said "Alright, now that it's broken for good, why don't I experiment on it?".
 "Alright, a sheet of paper screwed my fingerprints.
 Why don't I used it to screw with the hinge?
 Let me stick paper on both sides and screw with the hinge".
 So, I took a large sheet of paper, applied superglue on one side of the broken hinge and pressed it on the sheet of paper - they *bonded* very quickly and effectively.
 Similarly, I *bonded* the other side of the hinge with another sheet of paper.
 I had two oversized sheets of paper hanging on either sides of the hinge.
 I was mildly pleased that something worked during an otherwise depressing day.
 I did not realize that I solved the problem!

 Even though the sheets of paper were very strongly *bonded* to either sides of the broken hinge, I could not connect the dots.
 I was staring at the individual pieces for 30 minutes.
 The bond was so strong that I found it extremely hard to pull the extra paper from either side of the hinge.
 I used a pair of scissors to cut away the extra paper on both sides.
 In the process, I had an awakening - during the experiment I realized that paper *bonded* well with the metallic frame; purely by accident I realized that paper and paper *bonded* well.
 Eureka!
-I applied superglue on the unbonded side of the paper on one side of the hinge, and pressed it with the unboded paper on the other side of the hinge.
+I applied superglue on the unbonded side of the paper on one side of the hinge, and pressed it with the unbonded paper on the other side of the hinge.
 The glue started drying and *bonding* quickly.
 I quickly aligned the ear supports on both sides and allowed it to dry.
-At this instant I had an unexplainable feeling of joy and sadness.
+At this instant I had an inexplicable feeling of joy and sadness.
 I held the specs by the right ear support and found that it could support 100% of the weight.
 Finally, I was successful!

 ## The realization